DataONEorg/ca/CertCreationQuickRef.md

 ### FYI:

-* There should be no sparsebundle changes as a result of this process; however, MacOS may modify the metadata, so it shows a schanged.
+* There should be no sparsebundle changes as a result of this process; however, MacOS may modify the metadata, so it shows as changed.
 It's safe to `git checkout -- ` the sparsebundle and ignore the change.